ttsiodras/dotvim/README.md

+Update: the `Dockerfile` in folder `contrib` creates a standalone image, that works via the associated `contrib/myvim.sh` to provide C/C++ and Python language-server-based navigation/autocompletion WITHOUT external network access.
+It was the only way I could see to trust these node/npm-based things.

 These are my VIM settings, mostly targeting development with C, C++ and Python.
 I wrote a blog post about them [here](https://www.thanassis.space/myvim.html).